brevzin/cpp_proposals/2287_designated_base/designated-base.md

 I don't think there's a case where code would change from one valid meaning to a different valid meaning - just from valid to ambiguous.

+## Implementation Experience

+I implemented this [in clang](https://github.com/llvm/llvm-project/compare/main...brevzin:llvm-project:p2287?expand=1) in a very literal way — by synthesizing a new designated-initializer-list to initialize the base classes in the situations where that comes up.
+There is probably a more straightforward way to do this, but all the examples in the paper work.

 # Wording

 ## Strategy